0x6f677548/lg-tv-ad-block/README.md

 # LG TV Ad Block List

 A curated hosts list to block advertisements and tracking domains on LG Smart TVs.
+This was tested on webOS version 03.53.45 but should work on other versions as well.

+Let me know if you suggest any additional entries through submission of pull requests.

 ## Overview